 We often couple 12 months of unemployment cover with a traditional long term income protection policy so our clients have the best of both worlds.
 Our advisers can discuss your needs with you and find you the right type of cover for your circumstances to make sure you’ve got the right insurance in place.

 Income Protection for the self-employed is no issue when looking to cover accident and sickness, but always be careful if deciding to add unemployment cover to your policy.
-That’s because when you work for yourself you’re technically you’re own boss.
+That’s because when you work for yourself you’re technically your own boss.

-We started Drewberry because we were tired of being treated like a number and not getting the service we all deserve when it comes to things as important as protecting our health and our finances.
-Below are just a few reasons why it makes sense to let us help.
+We all deserve a first class service when it comes to issues as important as protecting our health and our finances.
+Below are just a few reasons why it makes sense to talk to us.

 Drewberry™ uses cookies to offer you the best experience online.
 By continuing to use our website you agree to the use of cookies including for ad personalization.